osisoft/sample-adh-authentication_authorization-nodejs/README.md

 ### Prerequisites

-- Register an AuthorizationCode client in OCS and ensure that the registered client in OCS contains `http://localhost:5004/callback.html`, and `http://localhost:5004/silent-refresh.html` in the list of RedirectUris.
+- Register an AuthorizationCode client in ADH and ensure that the registered client in ADH contains `http://localhost:5004/callback.html`, and `http://localhost:5004/silent-refresh.html` in the list of RedirectUris.
 - Configure the sample using the file [appsettings.placeholder.json](src/appsettings.placeholder.json).
 Before editing, rename this file to `appsettings.json`.
 This repository's `.gitignore` rules should prevent the file from ever being checked in to any fork or branch, to ensure credentials are not compromised.
 - Replace the placeholders in the `appsettings.json` file with your TenantID and ClientID obtained from registration.